Introducing Agoric network, the enterprise-grade DeFi and Smart Contracts blockchain built on Cosmos SDK

-Agoric, as we know it today, was founded in 2018 by Mark S. Miller, Dean Tribble, Bill Tulloh, and Brian Warner and launched their first Testnet in 2019, simply called: Agoric Testnet.
-It was focused on creating a platform that includes:
+Agoric, as we know it today, was founded in 2018 by Mark S. Miller, Dean Tribble, Bill Tulloh, and Brian Warner; learn more about the team here.
+Agoric launched its first Testnet in 2019, simply called: Agoric Testnet.
+It was focused on creating a platform that included:

 - An Inter-chain Communications Protocol (a precursor to the Inter-Blockchain Communications protocol of Cosmos).

-After the first Testnet in 2019, the network released a software update called Alpha in October 2020.
+After the first Testnet, the network released a software update called Alpha in October 2020.
 The Alpha release introduced the operational smart contract platform to developers, which allowed them to build and deploy reusable DeFi building blocks such as fungible and non-fungible tokens, an atomic swap service, covered calls, a simple exchange with an order book, and an automated market maker as an on-chain DEX.

 Interestingly, the object-based approach that the project has taken to smart contracts lets DeFi building blocks be directly reused.
 The smart contract framework sources existing technologies while providing a secure, stable infrastructure.
 Alpha was Agoric’s first step in actualizing an ecosystem of sophisticated components to build DApps or DeFi markets.

-A month later, in November 2020, Agoric announced their Chainlink integration.
+A month later, in November 2020, Agoric announced its Chainlink integration.
 Chainlink oracles enable the DApps to access reliable market data to trigger their contract’s execution and transfer real-world value between users.

-Agoric Beta is the second software update of Agoric and introduces the foundational elements of their economy.
-Using Agoric’s Testnet environment, developers can rapidly build and deploy smart contracts on top of a prosperous economy that incorporates test versions of their new BLD staking token and RUN local currency.
+Agoric Beta was the second software update of Agoric and introduced the foundational elements of their economy.
+Using Agoric’s Testnet environment, developers could rapidly build and deploy smart contracts on top of an economy incorporating test versions of the $BLD staking token and $IST local currency.

-Furthermore, a new collection of DeFi building blocks gives access to the Beta app, where users can open treasury vaults or interact with the automated market maker.
-At the core of Beta, this is the first time Agoric has a visible contract (also known as open-source) for the community.
+Furthermore, a new collection of DeFi building blocks gave access to the Beta app, where users could open treasury vaults or interact with the automated market maker.
+At the core of Beta, this was the first time Agoric had a visible contract (also known as open-source) for the community.

-But that’s not all.
-On March 22, 2021, at 06:00 (UTC+3), Agoric launched their Incentivized Testnet, which will run until 26 Jun 2021 06:00 (UTC+3).
-The Agoric testnet is a series of global, competitive challenges for validators to prepare, learn and earn points in advance of Agoric’s Mainnet (expected to launch before the end of 2021).
+On March 22, 2021, Agoric launched its Incentivized Testnet.
+The Agoric testnet was a series of global, competitive challenges for validators to prepare, learn and earn points before Agoric’s Mainnet, which launched on November 21st, 2021.

-The Testnet consists of five phases, which focus on testing a different aspect of validating and securing the Agoric blockchain network.
-Phase 1 is focused on onboarding, phase 2 on infrastructure, phase 3 on economic security, phase 4 is a stress test, and phase 5 is adversarial.
-For a rough timeline, see the image below.
+The Testnet consisted of five phases, which focused on testing different aspects of validating and securing the Agoric blockchain network.
+Phase 1 was focused on onboarding, phase 2 on infrastructure, phase 3 on economic security, phase 4 was a stress test, and phase 5 was adversarial.

 Agoric Economy Assets

 Agoric has two digital assets that are closely connected.
-The first one is BLD, which is used for securing the network, voting, and governance.
-Furthermore, BLD also provides stability for RUN.
-The second asset is RUN, a local currency used to pay for goods, services, and execution fees.
-The RUN asset is easily adaptable as payment for DApps built on the blockchain and is the primary mechanism for paying validators.
-Additionally, RUN is what makes it easy for developers to glue DApps together in the Beta Testnet.
+The $BLD token is used for securing the network and governance.
+Furthermore, $BLD also provides stability for $IST, the second asset of the network. $IST is a local currency used to pay for goods, services, and execution fees.
+The $IST asset is easily adaptable as payment for DApps built on the blockchain and is the primary mechanism for paying validators.
+Additionally, $IST is what makes it easy for developers to glue DApps together in the Beta Testnet.

-So, with RUN, users can bring in collateral, mint RUN against the brought-in collateral as a loan.
-And then use that run to pay transaction fees and pay for other goods and services.
-Keep in mind that minting run is the only way to obtain the asset.
+So, with $IST, users can bring in collateral and mint $IST against the brought-in collateral as a loan.
+And then use that $IST to pay transaction fees and pay for other goods and services.
+Remember that minting $IST is the only way to obtain the asset.

-Because of this widespread use, barriers to build on Agoric will be lower than on a lot of protocols, and Agoric may well support a thriving community of blockchain developers.
-Agoric blockchain’s smart-contract approach helps solve many challenges and already has applications in DeFi and NFT as well as more traditional industries such as Logistics.
+Because of this widespread use, barriers to building on Agoric will be lower than on numerous protocols, and Agoric may well support a thriving community of blockchain developers.
+Agoric blockchain’s smart-contract approach helps solve many challenges and already has applications in DeFi and more traditional industries such as Logistics.
 Finally, because Agoric is built on the Cosmos SDK, it will be interoperable with one of the fastest-growing blockchain ecosystems, in which Stakin has been involved as a validator on multiple blockchains over the past years.
 For all these reasons, we are very excited to be taking part in the latest testnet of Agoric and looking forward to offering validation services on Mainnet, as well as other contributions.